cybera/synthi/manual/src/sections/Metadata.md

 # Metadata

-The ADI platform allows you to store several pieces of general metadata about a dataset.
+The Synthi platform allows you to store several pieces of general metadata about a dataset.
 Once you have made changes to the metadata, you'll need to click the *Save Changes* button at the bottom of the section.

 ![general-metadata](../images/general-metadata.png)